 See Rendering Static Content Using Persistent Queries for more technical information and leading practices.

-An e-commerce website uses Coveo to display some featured products on its home page.
-Those products are selected on a daily basis by the content manager and are configured directly in Coveo Cloud.
+A commerce website uses Coveo to display some featured products on its home page.
+Those products are selected on a daily basis by the content manager and are configured directly in Coveo.
 Since the website is using personalization, there are three kinds of featured products, based on three personas.
-To prevent querying the index each time a user is accessing the home page, persistent queries are used.
-However, since there is a small variation in the queries (the persona), three persistent queries will be required to render the component for every use case.
+To prevent querying the index each time an end user is accessing the home page, persistent queries are used.
+However, since there’s a small variation in the queries (the persona), three persistent queries will be required to render the component for every use case.